 Building the Dam

-A program that answers the questions: what were the forces behind the development of the Spier Falls Dam in 1903, and what was its significance?
-Incorporates Italian immigrant experiences.
+A program that answers the questions: what led to the development of the Spier Falls Dam in 1903, and what was its significance?
+Incorporates immigrant experiences.

 Glens Falls/Queensbury History

-A look at the causes and effects of the important influences, people and industries in the history of the Town of Queensbury and Village of Glens Falls.
-I
+A look at the causes and effects of the important influences, people and industries in the history of the Queensbury and Glens Falls.

 Logs, Lumbermen & Lifestyle